 Social Justice Group

 This group researches, communicates and advocates for social justice, encouraging debate and action on local, national and global issues.
 Their vision is that social justice encompasses the whole of life and by working together, we can all flourish.
 The group produces a monthly newsletter ‘Do Justice’.

-Talking Cents is an ecumenical group charged by the Anglican Diocesan Council to promote an alternative to current economic and political thought, and to encourage debate within the church.
+Talking Cents is an ecumenical group seeking to promote an alternative to current economic and political thought, and to encourage debate within the church.
 The group produces monthly articles on a topical theme from various contributors.